Kiotenhariyo/kanienkeha/README.md

 # kanienkeha
 Test Ground for Kanienkehaka Language Media Interactive Development

-Sharing ideas and code to developers interested in creating interactive media to help promote the preservation of endagered indigenous languages.
+Sharing ideas and code to developers interested in creating interactive media to help promote the preservation of endangered indigenous languages.

 Skennen - Kiotenhariyo